-Following our explanation of how the procedure works, we demonstrate its conceptual use in Figure 8.
+Following our explanation of how the procedure works, we demonstrate its conceptual use in Fig. 8.
 Here, three different cells have been identified from a number of features exceeding 15 dBZ.
-At time t_2 , the feature in Cell 1 is identified to also be the spatiotemporal progression of the feature of Cell 2 at time t_2 .
-Thus, the merging criteria are met and Cells 1 and

-2 are found to have merged.
-In contrast, Cell 3 stays a distance from the other two cells and is not found to have met the merging criteria with other cells at any point.
+At time t_2 , the feature in cell 1 is identified to also be the spatiotemporal progression of the feature of cell 2 at time t_2 .
+Thus, the merging criteria are met and cell 1 and cell 2 are found to have merged.
+In contrast, cell 3 stays a distance from the other two cells and is not found to have met the merging criteria with other cells at any point.
+In Fig. 9, we demonstrate the procedure in use on real MRMS (multi-radar multi-sensor) hourly composite reflectivity data and have detected a split occurring during the evolution of